PoisonPhang/nixos-config/README.md

 ## Adding a new configuration

 New configurations are easy to add.
-However, you must ensure they have a `.nix` file under `./hardware` and an xserver file under `./modules`.
+However, you must ensure they have a `.nix` file for:
+- `hardware/`
+- A xserver file under `modules/`
+- A boot file under `modules/boot/`